Frequently Asked Questions

 4. Grant expenses should not be paid from department budgets.

 3. Electronic approval through GrantLink is required before a proposal can go off-campus, plan ahead.
-UCM has designated, per federal guidelines, an AOR, who can approve proposal submissions, etc.
+UCM has designated, per federal guidelines, an Authorized Organizational Representative, who can approve proposal submissions, etc.

 2. PI’s (Principal Investigators) are responsible for the allowability of expenses incurred on their project.
 There is no pool of UCM money to cover "errors" - the department/college will be the source for unreimbursed expenses.